-If you have concerns when the counselor is not available please contact campus security at 203-773-8509.
-If you know someone or if you need immediate help, please call 911 or go directly to Yale emergency room.
+If you have concerns when the counselor is not available please contact campus security at (203) 773-8509.
+If you or someone needs immediate help, please call 911 or go directly to the Yale emergency room.

 Transitioning to college can be a difficult and lonely time.
 Students may feel overwhelmed with the increase in academic and social demands as well as living away from home.
 These experiences can lead to underlying feelings of depression.
 Untreated depression is one of the leading causes of suicide.
 Untreated depression and feeling helpless contribute to students feeling isolated and unable to consider coping skills outside of suicide.